jssg33/MSACCESSREST/README.md

 Building a REST API with MSSACCESS, Dapper, and EntityFrameWork.jet

 We have a restricted lab which has VSCODE installed, and VisualStudio with no Databases.
 VS2022 installs about 35GB of Stuff which are mostly noise, but it is required for some things.
+This demonstration requires MSACCESS TO BE INSTALLED as both VSCODE, and VisualStudio include the DBMS Drivers for Both MSSQL, and MSACCESS.

 Process as Follows:
 1) Create a New Project in VSCODE!!!! for RESTAPIS from command line which creates a weather API.
 Dont Touch that for now as its helpful.